Kupang East Nusa Tenggara, Indonesia Travel Guide

 A basic grasp of common Indonesian ingredients assists in making informed food choices.

-Formal classes are less common than in Bali.
+Formal classes are not as common as in Bali.
 Inquire with local guesthouses or tour operators for informal sessions.

 Possible in broader Kupang Regency.
 Visit corn farms or producers of lontar palm products.